SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/dx/index.md

 ***

 Express is one of DX's core solutions that provides a fast and secure next-day delivery service to businesses and home addresses for single and multiple items under 25 kg in weight and 2 metres in dimension.

-In SAPIENT, you can integrate with various available DX Express services and features to streamline your shipping process.
+The DX Express integration into the SAPIENT system provides the following key features:

 In this section, learn how to: